foundriesio/docs/source/tutorials/ibm.rst

       Add device summary

-After finish the device creation, you will see important informations.
+After finishing the device creation, you will see important information.

 Save the "Organization ID", "Device Type", "Device ID" and the "Authentication Token"